shapediver/Viewer/documentation/apiReadMe.md

 ```
 The package will be downloaded and installed for you.
 In most cases, you'll need a bundling tool like [webpack](https://webpack.js.org/) to combine all the packages.

+You can also have a look at this [CodeSandBox](https://codesandbox.io/s/viewer-3-setup-ob8vw) for an example setup.

 If you are having issues with the setup or ar just not that familiar with setting up projects, you can find a detailed guide on how to setup a project from the start here:
 <details>